Fantastic Four #196-200

 Reprinted In: N/A

 Inbound References (10): show

 A D?
 Really?
 Wow.
 I'll admit that they went a bit over the top in trying to make Doom seem more evil (not to mention he was at the piano too much), and it was certainly a gaffe that they let the FF see his face, but I thought that overall, this story was very well done.
 Lots of suspense and pretty good action.
 I'd give it a B+, taking the solid art into account as well.

 By the way, in another letter column, they stated that there was a reason that the FF didn't look surprised when they saw Doom's face, but they didn't say, or even hint, as to what that reason was.
 I wonder if it's ever been revealed, though as you intimate, it's been retconned away, anyhow.

 Hi Dave, thanks for leaving your thoughts on these issues.
 If you haven't already, see the Q&A section which addresses the quality ratings.
 I'm a pretty harsh grader, i guess, and the characterization of both Doom and Reed seemed really poor to me in these issues, and idea of giving Dr. Doom a nervous breakdown at the end felt like a real cop-out.
-I also think Buckler at best does a standard Marvel House Style for the period and in these issues the art seemed sloppy and rushed.
+I also think Pollard at best does a standard Marvel House Style for the period and in these issues the art seemed sloppy and rushed.
 Still enjoyable to those of us who just like Marvel comics, but they weren't something i'd share with anyone not already hopelessly addicted to the genre.